twinfoundation/verifiable-storage/packages/verifiable-storage-rest-client/docs/reference/classes/VerifiableStorageClient.md

 `string`

-The id of the Verifiable Storage to remove in urn format.
+The id of the verifiable storage item to remove.

 #### Returns